Browse Exhibits (104 total)

 The Nisei Collection at the University of Nebraska is a collection of newspapers and photographs from World War II.
 The collection highlights the Japanese-American experience in war relocation camps and the Nisei experience at UNL.

-This is an exhibit about the trials that took place in the Law Building on campus in May and June of 1918.
-The trials were held over the disloyalty of professors who spoke about United States involvement in World War I.
+This is an exhibit about the trial that took place in the Law Building on campus in May and June of 1918 over the disloyalty of professors who spoke about United States involvement in World War I.

 Cultural Plurality: The Struggle for a Chicano Studies Program at the University of Nebraska-Lincoln